hanifjilani/hand-cricket/README.md

 🔄 Feedback loop: users can flag errors, which get stored and used to improve model accuracy.

-🌐 Streamlit UI with multiple pages for gameplay and feedback collection.

 ⚡ Automated retraining via **GitHub Actions**: feedback stored in Supabase triggers workflows to retrain and redeploy the model.

-📱 Prototype foundation for mobile app & desktop game – this repo is the experimental stage for scaling into production apps.